open-sesame-escape/open-sesame-escape.github.io/content/puzzles/qr-construction/fold-in.md

 date: 2023-03-22T18:59:36-06:00
 weight:
 thumbnail: "qr-fold-in.png"
-summary: "Complete a QR code by using simple Oragami folds."
+summary: "Complete a QR code by using simple Origami folds."
 ---

 This puzzle presents the players with a piece of paper with pieces of QR